Open plan living - Need a fire suppression system?

 In three-storey houses or buildings with three storeys and a basement, you’re generally allowed an open plan staircase on the ground floor, provided you install fire suppression to cover the open plan room.
 This ground floor room normally can’t include a kitchen, although sometimes Building Control will permit this – or other variations – based on a short report from a fire engineer that covers the fire safety of your property.
 If you’re simply combining a living room with a staircase, you should be able to use the Automist® ‘Registered Details’ for easy approval with any local authority, provided you meet their standard requirements regarding fire doors and escape windows.

 Open plan flats

-In an open plan flat, installing Automist® Smartscan® should allow you an open plan kitchen-diner-living area if you want it, with the bedrooms opening directly onto this open plan area.
+In a single-storey open plan flat, installing Automist Smartscan® can often allow you an open plan kitchen-diner-living area if you want it, with the bedrooms opening directly onto this open plan area.
 However, you might be asked for fire suppression throughout the whole flat.
 This is more expensive than just installing in a single room but has the advantage of easy approval from any local authority in England, Wales or Scotland through the Registered Detail EWS534.
 If Building Control is prepared to accept a report from a fire engineer, you may in some cases be able to reduce the coverage to just the open plan area.